In this blog post

 Determine business impact and set priorities

-Proactively prevent problems with early warnings and intelligent detection
+Proactively prevent problems with early warnings and AI anomaly detection

 We’ll give you some release highlights in this blog post; keep an eye out over the coming weeks for additional blogs with details on key features.